-Two-thirds of Mayo Clinic Rochester's graduates have historically entered subspecialty training.
+Historically, two-thirds of graduates from Mayo Clinic's campus in Rochester have entered subspecialty training.
 Graduates pursuing subspecialty careers will find that Mayo's reputation opens the door to opportunities for fellowship training at the most prestigious and competitive programs.
-Click here for a list of fellowship programs of recent Mayo graduates.
+See a list of fellowship programs of recent Mayo graduates.

-At the conclusion of one's Internal Medicine Residency training, an individual may wish to continue graduate medical education training within the Mayo School of Graduate Medical Education.
-If so, a number of fellowships are available on a competitive basis.
+At the conclusion of the Internal Medicine Residency, you may wish to continue postgraduate training within Mayo School of Graduate Medical Education.
+If so, numerous fellowships are available on a competitive basis.

-Mayo pioneered the concept of "specializing" in general internal medicine after completing a three-year internal medicine residency program.
-Tracks are designed for internists whose career goals include both academic and primary care general internal medicine.
+Mayo pioneered the concept of "specializing" in general internal medicine after completing a three-year internal medicine residency.
+Tracks in the General Internal Medicine Fellowship are designed for internists whose career goals include both academic and primary care general internal medicine.

-The curriculum will be customized to suit individual needs and will include these experiences:
+The curriculum is customized to suit individual needs and includes these experiences:

 - General internal medicine research

-- Graduate course work in the intellectual disciplines of internal medicine (e.g. clinical epidemiology, evidence-based medicine)
+- Graduate course work in the intellectual disciplines of internal medicine, such as clinical epidemiology and evidence-based medicine

 - Junior faculty appointments in hospitals and continuity clinics

-- Electives outside of internal medicine (e.g. gynecology, orthopedics, dermatology)
+- Electives outside of internal medicine, such as in gynecology, orthopedics and dermatology

 - Primary care ambulatory practice

-Mayo also offers clinical and academic fellowships in many subspecialties.
-Most fellowships are three to four years in duration and include one year of laboratory-based research.
-For more information, see:
+Mayo offers dozens of clinical and academic fellowships in many internal medicine subspecialties.
+Most fellowships are three to four years long and include one year of research.